Patient and Family Blog

 End-of-Life Planning: A Legacy of Clarity and Care

-Though death is a painful reality we instinctively avoid, delaying preparation and planning can rob us of control and clarity when facing uncertainty.
+Author: Rebecca Lazarus, social worker Though death is a painful reality we instinctively avoid, delaying preparation and planning can rob us of control and clarity when facing uncertainty.
 Avoidance may feel protective, but in fact, avoiding these important matters can inadvertently cause more harm than addressing them head-on.
-Thoughtful planning can provide some clarity and peace while also easing the […]
+Thoughtful planning can provide some clarity and […]

 Supporting Children and Teens Through a Parent’s Serious Illness